PuTTY is an open-source SSH and Telnet client for Windows. It allows you to securely connect to remote servers from a local Windows computer.

 On the PuTTY Configuration screen that opens, fill in the field labeled Host Name (or IP Address) with your Droplet’s IP address, which you can find in the control panel.
 Confirm that the Port is set to

 SSH is selected.

 Next, click on SSH in the left sidebar (under Connection).
-Make sure “2 only” is selected for Preferred SSH protocol version.
+Make sure “2” is selected for SSH protocol version.

-If you want to created an SSH key pair, you can add them in the Auth subcategory.
+If you want to create an SSH key pair, you can add them in the Auth subcategory.
 In the Private key file for authentication section, click the Browse button.

 Search for the private key file that you saved.
 This is the key that ends in

 .ppk.
 Find it and select “Open” in the file window.

 Next, in the Connection subheading in the Data configuration section, enter your server’s username in the Auto-login username field.
 For the initial setup, this should be the